-To get your December emails ready to send out, we have put together some content ideas to inspire you.
+To get your December emails ready to send out, we’ve put together some content ideas to inspire you.
 The ideas are divided into two categories:

 - Sales-focused Christmas newsletter ideas (ecommerce, SaaS, retail, paid apps)

 - Editorial-focused Christmas newsletter ideas (blogs, nonprofits, media, small businesses)

 👉 Psst!
 Looking for an easy way to create professional-looking Christmas newsletters?
 Opening a free Sendinblue account will give you access to over 25 responsive holiday email templates along with our intuitive drag & drop email builder.

 Christmas Newsletter Ideas for Boosting Sales